RooHTaylor/PHP-Course/Introduction to PHP and MySQL (handout).md

 A foreach loop is specifically purposed to loop through array and object values.
 An error will be generated if you try to run a foreach loop that references a non-array or object.
 It steps through each value of an array, and executes the code in its braces.
 The two syntaxes provide you with access to both the array key and the value, depending on which you use.

-A foreach loop uses an array’s internal pointer to iterate through each value, so changing the pointer during the loop could have unexpected results.
+A foreach loop uses an array's internal pointer to iterate through each value, so changing the pointer during the loop could have unexpected results.
 In this example, only the value of each array index is available.
 The following shows the alternate syntax allowing access to the key as well.

 # License #